Want a free CATS ride on New Year's? Check this story

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — Want a free New Year’s Eve lift in Charlotte?
 Hopefully, thousands of Queen City partygoers will.

 CATS and Molson Coors announced the Miller Lite Free Rides program on Wednesday morning at the Charlotte Mecklenburg Government Center.
-The inaugural plan offers free transportation for Queen City holiday goers across bus, light rail, and streetcar systems for the holiday.
+The inaugural plan offers free transportation for Queen City holiday goers across bus, light rail, and streetcar systems.

-The inaugural Charlotte program starts Sunday, Dec.
+The Free Rides Charlotte program starts Sunday, Dec.
 31. The rides go from 5 a.m. and run until 2 a.m. on Monday, Jan.
 1.

 In addition to Charlotte, the beer magnate will offer fare-free rides on New Year’s Eve to Chicago, Dallas, Denver, Milwaukee, Phoenix, and Minneapolis-St. Paul residents.